Vicbuz/genomic_file_editors/README.md

 # genomic_file_editors
-python codes used to edit my genomic data and files
+All python codes were used to edit my genomic data, file formats, filtering etc, in one way or another :

 rename_samples_WGS.py